salt-die/terminal_dungeon/README.md

 * **'space'** to jump
 ***********
 Depending on your terminal font, Renderer.ascii_map may need to be adjusted.
-If you'd like to make an ascii map more suitable to your terminal's font, check my Snippets repository for a script that grabs mean brightness of unicode characters.

-Values stored in textures should range from 0-9.
-Values below 6 are subtractive and above 6 are additive.
+Values stored in wall textures should range from 0-9.
+6 is the default wall shade; values below 6 will darken the wall and above 6 will lighten it.
 ***********
-This project wouldn't have been possible without the following valuable
+This project wouldn't have been possible without the following valuable resources:
-resources:

 [Lode's Computer Graphics Tutorial](https://lodev.org/cgtutor/raycasting.html)